 For example, mouthwash and cough syrup have enough alcohol to be detected

-an experienced DUI defense lawyer can create effective defense strategies
+an experienced Los Angeles DUI attorney can create effective defense strategies

 to protect you from serious penalties.